 What Can Our Lawyers Do for You?

-If we believe that you have a valid hernia mesh injury lawsuit, we will obtain your medical records and identify how defective hernia mesh harmed you and your loved ones.
+If we believe that you have a valid hernia mesh injury lawsuit, we will obtain your medical records and identify how the defective hernia mesh harmed you and your loved ones.

 Most surgical mesh products are made of synthetic materials or animal tissue.
 But some materials cause adverse reactions.
 Patients and doctors have reported to the FDA numerous injuries and side effects related to hernia mesh.

 Complications linked to hernia mesh include pain, inflammation, shrinkage and the mesh shifting inside the patient’s body, according to the Food and Drug Administration.
-Internal movement of hernia mesh can cause bowel blockages, organ perforation, adhesions as well as infections and other complications.
+Internal movement of hernia mesh can cause bowel blockages, organ perforation, adhesions as well as infections, and other complications.

 If a defective product has been used widely, it may have harmed numerous people before it was recognized as unsafe or withdrawn from use.
-Some surgical mesh products have been recalled because of complications and injuries to patients that required the patients to undergo repeat surgeries.
+Some surgical mesh products have been recalled because of complications and injuries to patients that required the patients to undergo multiple surgeries.

 Numerous lawsuits may be filed against the manufacturer of the defective or unsafe product.
 Courts may combine cases as a class action lawsuit because plaintiffs’ claims are similar or as multi-district litigation, which allows key aspects of separate cases to be handled more efficiently at the same time.
 Multi-district litigation is underway for patients suing Atrium and its parent company.

 What are the Complications with Ethicon Physiomesh?